19 year old apprentice Kristian has a plan: first to get his certificate of apprenticeship done, and then try bigger assignments

 Breakfast and planning

 It has only been a few hours since Kristian and his colleagues arrived at the farm after a 15 minute boat trip from Stavanger to Teistholmen.
-The day starts with a joint breakfast where they also review current affairs.
+The day starts with a joint breakfast where they also review the operational status.

 “The breakfast gathering is not only important to plan the day.
-It is also important for the working environment and the unity we get when we work so closely in a very responsible job.”
+It is also important for the working environment and the unity we feel when we work so closely in a job with high responsibilities.”

 We work with living animals.
 Fish welfare and animal health take precedence all the way.